DavidWells/davidwells.io-v1/content/blog/2020-05-25-rise-of-embarrassingly-parallel-serverless-compute.md

 ## Monolithic limitations

-Let's take a look at using single machines.

 Even with gigantic instances, there are physical hardware limitations when compute is isolated to an individual machine.

 Given these constraints, it makes sense to shard the machines, spin up new instances, and batch up the work for parallel processing.
 Share the burden & get multiple machines to pitch in.
 I love it!